Panomita/Movemate/README.md

 1. **Gesture Detection**: MoveMate employs advanced computer vision algorithms to identify and understand a wide range of hand gestures.
 This includes recognizing movements like swiping, pointing, clicking, and dragging, allowing for a comprehensive and intuitive control scheme.

 2. **Virtual Mouse Cursor**: Once it detects these gestures, MoveMate seamlessly translates them into precise mouse cursor movements on your computer screen.
 This means you can control your computer just as you would with a traditional mouse, but without the need for any physical hardware.
-@@ -10,7 +10,7 @@ MoveMate is a sophisticated software application developed using Python that int

 3. **User-Friendly Interface**: MoveMate features a user-friendly interface that simplifies the calibration process.
 Users can easily configure their preferences and customize gesture controls according to their specific needs and preferences.

 4. **Cross-Platform Compatibility**: MoveMate is designed to work seamlessly across multiple platforms, including Windows, macOS, and Linux, making it accessible to a wide range of users.